joshua-decoder/joshua-decoder.github.com/4.0/pipeline.md

 - *PARSE*: Parsing.
 This is only relevant for building SAMT grammars (`--type samt`), in which case the target side (`--target`) of the training data (`--corpus`) is parsed before building a grammar.

 - *THRAX*: Grammar extraction [with Thrax](thrax.html).
 If you jump to this step, you'll need to provide an aligned corpus (`--alignment`) along with your parallel data.

 - *TUNE*: Tuning.
 The exact tuning method is determined with `--tuner {mert,pro}`.
 With this option, you need to specify a grammar (`--grammar`) or separate tune (`--tune-grammar`) and test (`--test-grammar`) grammars.
 A full grammar (`--grammar`) will be filtered against the relevant tuning or test set unless you specify `--no-filter-tm`.
 If you want a language model built from the target side of your training data, you'll also need to pass in the training corpus (`--corpus`).
-You can also specify an arbitrary number of additional grammars with one or more `--lmfile` flags.
+You can also specify an arbitrary number of additional language models with one or more `--lmfile` flags.

 - *TEST*: Testing.
 If you have a tuned model file, you can test new corpora by passing in a test corpus with references (`--test`).
 You'll need to provide a run name (`--name`) to store the